code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/spring-batch/tree/master/spring-batch-hello-world){:target="_blank"}.
 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

+In this getting started tutorial you learned how to create a simple Spring Batch example with Spring Boot and Maven.

+Let me know if you liked this post.

+Leave a comment below.